RimunAce/sora/README.md

 - 3. Mobile-friendly design
 - 4. Easy to extend with more games
 - 5. Discord webhook - Request and Report
+- 6. Favorite listing
-- 6. ... and many more planned
+- 7. ... and many more planned

 ## Tech Stack